lino-framework/book/docs/topics/auth.rst

+.. _admin.auth:

 Authentication
 ==============

 Lino defines some configuration settings for easily switching between different commonly-used authentication methods.

-In other words,
-Lino automatically decides which authentication method to use and installs the required middleware depending on your :xfile:`settings.py` file.
+In other words, Lino automatically decides which authentication method to use and installs the required middleware depending on your :xfile:`settings.py` file.

 You may override these out-of-the-box methods by specifying the :setting:`auth_middleware` setting.
-If this is not empty, the logic described here does not apply.
+If this is not empty, the logic described below does not apply.

-- If :setting:`user_model` is `None`,
+- If :attr:`user_model <lino.core.site.Site.user_model>` is `None`,
   there's no authentication and `request.user` is always an :class:`AnonymousUser <lino.core.perms.AnonymousUser>` instance.

+- :attr:`user_model <lino.core.site.Site.user_model>` is set automatically when
+  :mod:`lino.modlib.users` is installed.

-Otherwise, :setting:`user_model`
+- Otherwise, :attr:`user_model <lino.core.site.Site.user_model>`
-can be either 'auth.User' or 'auth.User' (the latter is not tested).
+  can be either ``'users.User'`` or ``'auth.User'`` (the latter is not tested).

-In both cases we have two more possibilities:
+When :attr:`user_model <lino.core.site.Site.user_model>` is set, we have two more possibilities:

 - If :setting:`remote_user_header`
-  contains some value, your application will use
+  contains some value, your application will be using `HTTP authentication`_
-  `HTTP authentication`_

 - If :setting:`remote_user_header` is `None`,